dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 To conduct instruction tuning on LLMs, one can prepare the computational resources according to the basic statistics about the required number of GPUs and tuning time in Table 8.
 After setting up the development environment, we recommend beginners to follow the code of Alpaca repository [137] for instruction tuning.
 Subsequently, one should select the base model and construct the instruction datasets as we discuss in this section.
 When computational resources for training are constrained, users can utilize LoRA for parameterefficient tuning (see Section 5.3).
 As for inference, users can further use quantization methods to deploy LLMs on fewer or smaller GPUs (see Section 5.4).

-5.2 Alignment Tuning
+25 Due to the limit of computational resources, we cannot conduct large-scale experiments on larger LLaMA variants right now, which would be scheduled in a future version.

-This part first presents the background of alignment with its definition and criteria, then focuses on the collection of human feedback data for aligning LLMs, and finally 38
+#### 5.2 Alignment Tuning

-discusses the key technique of reinforcement learning from human feedback (RLHF) for alignment tuning.
+This part first presents the background of alignment with its definition and criteria, then focuses on the collection of human feedback data for aligning LLMs, and finally discusses the key technique of reinforcement learning from human feedback (RLHF) for alignment tuning.

 5.2.1 Background and Criteria for Alignment